 One of the more popular topics I find myself discussing with clients is dining out.
 For most people, there’s tension around the subject and honestly...there’s just no need for that.
 In fact, dining out isn’t just something I encourage, it’s a critical component in developing a whole, healthy relationship with food.
 Personally, I would have serious fomo not being able to peacefully enjoy restaurants and events.
 The overall food experience just isn’t complete without the ability to venture out with confidence.

-I have a couple plan-ahead practices that have completely changed the way I approach food away from home.
-When I devote the time in advance to a little planning, I spare myself the panic of making in-the-moment decisions when I'm on edge.
+I rely on a couple plan-ahead practices that have completely changed the way I approach food away from home.
+When I devote the time in advance to a little planning, I spare myself the panic of making in-the-moment decisions.

 Do your research.
 Look up places that offer food that aligns with your intentions.
 Read the online menu in advance, make your choices so once you’re there, you’re prepared.
 This practice will help you be present to simply enjoy the experience instead of battling decisions when temptation is in your face.